-Pulse Secure does not warrant the use of browser versions older than those listed here due to potential discontinuation of security updates by the vendor.
+Ivanti does not warrant the use of browser versions older than those listed here due to potential discontinuation of security updates by the vendor.

-Pulse Secure recommends using one or more test servers (for example, Web servers) to which you can direct traffic.
+lvanti recommends using one or more test servers (for example, Web servers) to which you can direct traffic.

-Note: References to \$ZEUSHOME throughout this guide refer to the Traffic Manager software installation directory at /opt/zeus.
+References to \$ZEUSHOME throughout this guide refer to the Traffic Manager software installation directory at /opt/zeus.